goostengine/goost-docs/usage/configuring.rst

      $env:GODOT_SOURCE_PATH="C:/src/godot"

-If the path is invalid, the script shall try to find Godot at the parent directory.
-If this fails too, then the Godot repository is cloned from the remote URL defined by ``GODOT_REPO_URL`` environment variable, which can be configured similarly as above.
+If the path is invalid, then the Godot repository is cloned from the remote URL defined by ``GODOT_REPO_URL`` environment variable, which can be configured similarly as above.

 Command-line options
 ~~~~~~~~~~~~~~~~~~~~